Skip to main content

 Problematic weeds

-Grey willow (pussy willow), yellow flag iris, reed canary grass, blackberry, elderberry and gorse are all targets of Weed Strikeforce which is delivered by the Department of Conservation Te Papa Atawhai and jointly funded by Environment Canterbury and Te Papa Atawhai.
+Grey willow (pussy willow), yellow flag iris, reed canary grass, blackberry, elderberry and gorse are all targets of Weed Strikeforce, which is delivered by the Department of Conservation Te Papa Atawhai and jointly funded by Environment Canterbury and Te Papa Atawhai.

-Grey willow is considered one of the top ten most invasive weed species in seven of the thirteen the Department of Conservation Te Papa Atawhai conservancies around New Zealand and willow spread has been one of the main causes of reduced extent of native freshwater wetland vegetation around the lake shore.
+Grey willow is considered one of the top ten most invasive weed species in seven of the thirteen Department of Conservation Te Papa Atawhai conservancies around New Zealand, and willow spread has been one of the main causes of reduced extent of native freshwater wetland vegetation around the lake shore.

 Vegetation at risk from further spread includes any of the remaining harakeke/flax and raupō stands.

-It takes two to four years to achieve total control of grey willow in an area but reseeding is often a problem if adjacent landowners are not controlling willow on their land.
+It takes two to four years to achieve total control of grey willow in an area, but reseeding is often a problem if adjacent landowners are not controlling willow on their land.
 To gauge progress, monitoring is undertaken to assess how well willows have responded to spraying and if there have been any changes in native vegetation.

-With the lakeshore work nearing completion, Once the lakeside work is complete, the team has started to will move onto willow and weed control along the tributaries.
+With the lakeshore work nearing completion, once the lakeside work is complete, the team has started to will move onto willow and weed control along the tributaries.

 Protecting our precious ecosystem